linanwx/aosr/README.md

 <img width="266" alt="屏幕快照 2022-11-15 的 12 45 09 下午" src="https://user-images.githubusercontent.com/16589958/201828532-4658642d-8f22-4845-b603-e07da46d3df5.png">

-New means something new that hasn't been reviewed.
+New content means something new that hasn't been reviewed.

 Review means something needs to review.

-Learn means something you need to remember right now.
+Reinforcement learning means you need to consolidate some concepts.

-Wait means something you need to remember after a few seconds, but you can't check it right now.
-Because you have checked it just now.

 Once you click one of the buttons, the review begins.
 Please follow the buttons and instructions on the screen to review.